oscarmorenodev/oscarmoreno.github.com/content/en/privacy.md

 showPagination = false
 +++

-I collect usage data using google analytics for the purposes of visualizing the traffic on this website.
+I collect usage data using Google analytics for the purposes of visualizing the traffic on this website.

 All data is anonymized and I do not sell or share any data with third parties.